Yes! You are interested in exploring a call to ministry. We are excited to join you in that journey of discernment.

 We are captivated by Jesus’ promise of abundant life for all people (John 10:10) and we have committed ourselves to being partners in that abundant life in Christ movement in Minnesota.
 We are seeking leaders who have a passion and heart to lead people and congregations towards growing in love of God and neighbor, reaching new people and healing a broken world so that all may experience life and live it abundantly.

 Here is what you will discover about us.

 We are investing in the future.
-Systems are in place to bring new leaders on board, including internships, coaching, financial education, and debt relief.
+Systems are in place to bring new leaders on board, including internships, coaching, financial education, and educational debt relief.
 New clergy are immediately eligible for financial benefits.

 In Christ’s love and service,

 Director of Connectional Ministries, Minnesota Annual Conference of the UMC

 Do you have a heart for people and a passion for reaching new people with God’s message of grace?

 Are you gifted with leadership skills and can you speak truth with compassion?

 Are you open to the mystery of the Holy Spirit and are you growing in your relationship with God?

 Does your heart break for the broken world and do you respond with actions, prayers, and finances?